 Moreover, you should also check the traffic condition, as well as plan your destination.
 Knowing this information will help you avoid stress and time pressure.
 If there is not enough time, you must accept you are late, be patient, and control your speed for safety.

 6. Rest for a while

-You should also rest at least twice an hour and for at least 15 minutes, walk around to reduce stress and avoid muscle strain.
-If possible, get around and eat some candies because hunger can affect your ability to concentrate.
+You should also rest while driving by it can reduce stress.
+A short 15 minute walk around can help you recover your mind and avoid muscle strain.
+If needed, go around and find something to eat because hunger can also affect your ability to concentrate.
 Rest is also good for the back because driving for a long time can cause back pain and make it difficult to move.

 Breathing exercises can help you focus and feel better.

 A useful set of driving tips for learners that can be applied on the spot is the one-to-one breathing technique, where you inhale and exhale with the same rhythm and intensity.
 A deep breath creates favorable conditions for the body to fully absorb oxygen, regulate heart rate, and stabilize blood pressure.
 Meanwhile, shallow breathing will not bring enough air to the bottom of the lungs, causing you to feel anxious and short of breath.

 Though you are obeying the speed limit at all times, and maintaining a steady speed, you may encounter drivers who are always ready to cut through to squeeze into the space ahead or follow closely behind.
 They may also continuously flash their headlights to force you to give them the road.

 Besides, there will always be other drivers who lose patience and run red lights, as if they are about to enter a speed race, as well as suddenly changing lanes without using the signals.

 A 2014 Carwow study found that 81% of drivers have experienced “squabbles” on the road.
 Remember the safe driving tips and avoid unnecessary confrontations, but if you’re in a collision, you should handle it calmly no matter how ridiculous the other party acts.
 Avoiding a tantrum is key here.